 Turn the heat down low and start adding the saffron stock one cup at a time.
 Stir after each edition and allow the stock to be absorbed before adding more.
 Repeat this until the rice is tender.

-Turn off the heat and stir in the cheeses and butter to melt.
+Turn off the heat.
+Stir in the mascarpone, Grana Padano cheese, and butter to melt.

-Serve in the centre of a pasta bowl and garnish with the Roma tomato, celery leaves and garlic chips.
+Serve in the center of a pasta bowl and garnish with the Roma tomato, celery leaves, and garlic chips.